Religious tensions rise in Jakarta ahead of crucial gubernatorial vote

 With polls showing a tight race between the two candidates and religious tensions running high, both camps have reasons to be anxious.

-WIlson said there is a possibility things may descend into violence.
+Wilson said there is a possibility things may descend into violence.

 Anies for president?